-Usually, everyday defecation helps empty your dog’s anal glands, but sometimes — as I’ve discovered with several of my own dogs — that’s not the case.
+Usually, everyday defecation helps empty a dog’s anal glands, but sometimes — as I’ve discovered with several of my own dogs — that’s not the case.
 When the glands remain full for too long, they can become impacted and extremely uncomfortable.
 And if the situation continues to worsen, an abscess can form and then rupture.
 This actually happened to Maizy, and it required expensive emergency surgery, antibiotics, the oh-so-cruel Cone of Shame, and eight days of stomach-upsetting pain medication.

 So if your sweet pup simply won’t stop scooting around or chewing at his itchy, uncomfortable bum, consult your vet immediately.
 A rupture is an emergency situation.
-However, if the vet simply detects some (ahem) fullness, you’ve got options.
+However, if the vet simply detects some (ahem) fullness in your dog’s anal sac, you’ve got options.
 The first is manual draining.
 Not to mince words, but this is a strong, solid 9.5 on the gross-out meter.
 Really, don’t try it yourself.
 Done improperly, it can cause severe injury.
 Done properly, your house could still reek for days.
 Having dealt with this dog-related issue for years, I’d suggest cheerfully doling out a few dollars and having it done at your vet’s office.
 It’s a non-surgical procedure that takes only a few minutes — and your canine returns to you clean, comfy and fresh as a daisy.

-This has been a magic bullet for Maizy.
-We add a teaspoon of Benefiber to her morning meal, and then give her a teaspoon of ground flax later in the day.
+This has been a magic bullet for my dog’s anal sac distress.
+We add a teaspoon of Metamucil to her morning meal, and then give her a teaspoon of ground flax later in the day.
 Both dietary supplements have a stool-softening effect, which can help the glands empty on their own.
 We also let Maizy snack on high-fiber treats like baby carrots or dried sweet potato, and every so often, we treat her to a tablespoon of plain, fiber-rich pumpkin.

 Some dogs just aren’t wowed by their water bowl.
 One simple solution is to add more liquid directly to their food.
 You can also invest in a pet drinking fountain.
 Instinctively, many pets find moving water more palatable than a plain, tepid, motionless puddle.

 According to Dr. Junia Borden Childs D.V.M, a dog’s anal sac issues are often a symptom of broader systemic issues.
 Perhaps this is one reason why pudgy pups are more likely to struggle.
 That certainly doesn’t mean skinny dogs like Maizy are off the hook, but if your pooch is packing a few extra pounds, switching foods or going on a diet might help alleviate pressure so the sacs can empty more easily.

 Re-fortifying with canine-formulated probiotics can also help encourage your dog’s anal glands to empty on their own.
 Well-respected brands include Prozyme Digestive Enzyme Supplement and Digest-All Plus.
-Simply follow dosing instructions on the package.
+Simply follow the dosing instructions on the package.

 Dr. Childs and other vets have noted that holding a warm washcloth against the under-tail region can sometimes encourage natural drainage.
 Try soaking a washcloth in warm water infused with 1 to 2 teaspoons of Epsom salt or Witch Hazel.
 Hold this in place for five to 10 minutes, twice per day, every day.
 Wear household gloves, and use a clean cloth each time.